 Google Maps/Google Earth Additional Terms of Service

 License.
-Subject to your compliance with this Agreement's terms, Google grants you a non-exclusive, non-transferable license to use Google Maps/Google Earth, including features that allow you to:
+As long as you follow these Terms, the Google Terms of Service give you a license to use Google Maps/Google Earth, including features that allow you to:

 view and annotate maps;

-publicly display Content with proper attribution online, in video, and in print; and
+publicly display content with proper attribution online, in video, and in print.

-do many other things described in the Using Google Maps, Google Earth, and Street View permissions page.
+For more details about specific things that you’re permitted to do with Google Maps/Google Earth, please see the Using Google Maps, Google Earth, and Street View permissions page.

 Prohibited Conduct.
-Your compliance with this Section 2 is a condition of the license granted in Section 1.
+Your compliance with this Section 2 is a condition of your license to use Google Maps/Google Earth.
 When using Google Maps/Google Earth, you may not (or allow those acting on your behalf to):

 redistribute or sell any part of Google Maps/Google Earth or create a new product or service based on Google Maps/Google Earth (unless you use the Google Maps/Google Earth APIs in accordance with their terms of service);

-use any part of Google Maps/Google Earth with other people's products or services for or in connection with real-time navigation or autonomous vehicle control, except through a specific Google-provided feature such as Android Auto or Send to Car;
+use any part of Google Maps/Google Earth with other people's products or services for or in connection with real-time navigation or autonomous vehicle control, except through a specific Google-provided feature such as Android Auto.

 Government Users.
-If you are using our Services on behalf of a government entity, the following terms apply:
+If you’re using Google Maps/Google Earth on behalf of a government entity, the following terms apply:

-For city or state government entities in the United States and European Union, the Universal Terms section regarding governing law and venue will not apply.
+For city or state government entities in the United States and European Union, the Google Terms of Service section regarding governing law and venue will not apply.

-For United States federal government entities, the Universal Terms section regarding governing law and venue is replaced in its entirety with the following:
+For United States federal government entities, the Google Terms of Service section regarding governing law and venue is replaced with the following:

-“This Agreement will be governed by and interpreted and enforced in accordance with the laws of the United States of America without reference to conflict of laws.
-Solely to the extent permitted by federal law: (A) the laws of the State of California (excluding California’s conflict of laws rules) will apply in the absence of applicable federal law; and (B) any dispute arising out of or relating to this Agreement or the Services will be litigated exclusively in the federal courts of Santa Clara County, California, and the parties consent to personal jurisdiction in those courts.”
+“These Terms will be governed by and interpreted and enforced in accordance with the laws of the United States of America without reference to conflict of laws.
+Solely to the extent permitted by federal law: (A) the laws of the State of California (excluding California’s conflict of laws rules) will apply in the absence of applicable federal law; and (B) any dispute arising out of or relating to these Terms or Google Maps/Google Earth will be litigated exclusively in the federal courts of Santa Clara County, California, and the parties consent to personal jurisdiction in those courts.”

 U.S. Government Restricted Rights.
-All access or use of Google Maps/Google Earth by or for the United States federal government is subject to the "U.S. Government Restricted Rights" section in the Legal Notices.
+All access or use of Google Maps/Google Earth by or for the United States federal government is subject to the "U.S. Government Restricted Rights" section in the Google Maps/Google Earth Legal Notices.